JMarquee85/intune_reporting/README.md

 The web portion is written in Go.

-We are looking into Gorilla Mux or Chi to handle routing for the http requests.

-https://github.com/gorilla/mux
+Gorilla mux is being used to handle HTTP requests: https://github.com/gorilla/mux

 ### Running the application locally